 - A. SADDLE, BRIDLE, ETC. Horses shall be shown with a western stock saddle (leather or synthetic) consisting of a horn, seat, pommel, cantle, skirt, fenders and western stirrups; silver equipment will not count over a good working outfit.
 Bridle may be either a standard plain or silver headstall with browband, shaped ear, or split ear. - 1.
 Optional.
-The carrying of a rope or reata is optional. - Prohibited.
+The carrying of a rope or reata is optional. - 2.
+Prohibited.
 The use of a martingale, tie-down, noseband, chin strap narrower than 1⁄2 inch (1.27cm) or mechanical hackamore, unless otherwise specified. - B. REINS.
 Except in classes where noted, reins will be held in one hand and cannot be changed during performance.
 One hand to be around reins when romal type reins are used.
 When using a shank bit with split reins or a snaffle bit with one hand, only one finger permitted between the reins.
+In all western classes, excess rein(s) may be straightened or disentangled anytime during the class, provided the rider's free hand used to straighten or disentangle remains behind the rein hand.
+Any attempt to alter tension or length of the reins from the bridle to rein hand is to be considered use of two hands and a penalty score of zero or disqualification will be applied.
 See YP-245.
 E for exception. - Acceptable and Not Acceptable Hand Positions When Riding Two Handed.
 Horses may be shown in a snaffle bit or hackamore with one or both hands on both reins.
 The tails of the reins must be crossed on the opposite side of the neck when riding with two hands on split reins.
 Exception: in reining and working cow horse, only one rein must be crossed over the neck and held with two hands.
 Closed reins (example mecate) may not be used with a snaffle bit, except in working cow horse and reining, where a mecate is permitted.
 Rider's hands should be carried near the pommel and not further than four (4) inches (10.16cm) out on either side of the saddle horn with very limited movement.